 To ensure your safety when traveling, please review the topics below.
-This information is intended to provide a quick summary only and should be cross-referenced with the Government of Canada’s booklet Bon Voyage, But…: Essential Information for Canadian Travellers.
+This information is intended to provide a quick summary only and should be cross-referenced with the Government of Canada’s Bon Voyage, But…: Essential Information for Canadian Travellers booklet.

 As a student going abroad, you will receive an Emergency Contact Card once you have registered for the program.
 This card includes information on how to contact York in case of an emergency while overseas.
 Details will be given at your Pre-Departure session.

 Signing up with the Registration of Canadians Abroad service on the Global Affairs Canada website allows you to stay connected to Canada in case of an emergency abroad or an emergency at home.

 Provincial health plans will not cover all costs if you get sick or injured while abroad.
 At best, your health plan will cover only a portion of the bill, therefore all students participating in a York International program are required to purchase guard.me® insurance as part of the travel risk management program of York International.
 For more information about the insurance coverage, click here.
 To view a brochure on the plan, click here.